X68K-us/x68k-us.github.io/docs.md

 If asked, use the "Merge" option to merge the directories.

+### Launching a Game

-The games will launch directly from the MiSTer menu inside `Computer` using MGL files.
+The games will launch directly from the MiSTer menu, `Computer` → `X68000 Games` — there is no need to launch the X68000 core separately.
+Every time you pick a new game from the list, it will re-load the core and boot the game.

 <script>